 There are many states that allow for a ‘one bite rule’ in which the owner of a dog is protected from personal injury liability for the first bite or attack involving their dog.
 The purpose of this is to protect the owner from a situation that they were not prepared for because they may not have known that their dog was a danger.
 Ohio is not one of those states.
 Rather, Ohio has a strict liability rule for dog owners, meaning that the owner is legally responsible for any personal injuries, regardless of whether or not the owner had reason to believe the dog could be a danger to others.
 The only exception is when the injured party was committing a crime or trespassing at the time that the dog attack or bite occurred.

-Contact Chester Law Group for a Free Consultation
+Contact Ohio Car Accident Lawyers for a Free Consultation

-If you’ve been injured in Ohio, the best thing you can do to ensure that you take the right steps towards receiving the most compensation allowable for your damages and losses is to consult a skilled Ohio personal injury attorney like the professionals at Chester Law Group.
+If you’ve been injured in Ohio, the best thing you can do to ensure that you take the right steps towards receiving the most compensation allowable for your damages and losses is to consult a skilled Ohio personal injury attorney like the professionals at Ohio Car Accident Lawyers.
 Contact us today for a free consultation of your case and guidance in navigating Ohio’s personal injury laws.